doup/birp/README.md

 bevy = { version = "0.16", features = ["bevy_remote"] }
 ```

-And add the following plugins to your game/app:
+Then add the following plugins to your game/app:

 ```rs
 use bevy::remote::{http::RemoteHttpPlugin, RemotePlugin};